Washington State Criminal Justice Training Commission

 Dr. Nicholas Howe

-Director Of Institute Of Policing, School of Justice, Security and Sustainability
+Director Of Institute of Policing

 As Director of the Institute of Policing Nick oversees the development of the Institute as a centre of excellence for police education and training, research and innovation.
 The Institute also acts as the mechanism for the delivery of University programmes under the College of Policing’s Police Education Qualifications framework (PEQF).